decentralized-identity/presentation-exchange/spec/spec.md

 ## Presentation Definition

-[[ref:Presentation Definition]]s are objects that articulate what proofs a [[ref:Verifier]] requires.
-These help the [[ref:Verifier]] to decide how or whether to interact with a [[ref:Holder]]. [[ref:Presentation Definition]]s are composed of inputs, which describe the forms and details of the proofs they require, and optional sets of selection rules, to allow [[ref:Holders]] flexibility in cases where many different types of proofs may satisfy an input requirement.
+[[ref:Presentation Definitions]] are objects that articulate what proofs a [[ref:Verifier]] requires.
+These help the [[ref:Verifier]] to decide how or whether to interact with a [[ref:Holder]]. [[ref:Presentation Definitions]] are composed of inputs, which describe the forms and details of the proofs they require, and optional sets of selection rules, to allow [[ref:Holders]] flexibility in cases where different types of proofs may satisfy an input requirement.

 <tab-panels selected-index="0">